hydrafpv/irc-laprf-gateway/README.md

 - `sudo apt-get install libusb-1.0-0-dev`
 - `sudo apt-get install libudev-dev`

+  Setting the Hostname of the Pi will allow you to connect to it without needing the IP address as well.
+ - `sudo nano /etc/hostname` and set it to something unique
+ - `sudo nano /etc/host.conf` and update the last line to match your hostname file

 # Installation and Setup

 - Clone this repository: `git clone https://github.com/hydrafpv/irc-laprf-gateway`